-The Register reports that, due to human error, 145,000 KPMG Microsoft Teams user chats were deleted, and can’t be recovered.
+In August 2020, The Register reported that due to human error,145,000 KPMG Microsoft Teams user chats were deleted and can’t be recovered.

 KMPG was using retention policies in Teams, which have some broader limitations and risks for compliance.
 Unfortunately, in attempting to modify the policy for one user, they modified it for all, and deleted chat threads across the whole environment.

 This came after KPMG CIOs had already made a point of telling users that information on crucial business decisions should not be stored in chats, because of risks like this.
 But how realistic is that approach?
 When chat is available, it becomes a key and integrated communication method.
 Chat threads document the story of a decision making process, not just the outcome.
 Even if users had been diligent in making sure important content was duplicated in another system, that content would have been stored there without its full context.
 It’s the context that tells the story, and telling stories is the purpose of recordkeeping.